 In many instances the birds admitted to our rehabilitation hospital sustained injuries from contact with people or our man-made obstacles.
 By taking a few simple actions we can significantly reduce our negative impact on wildlife and help preserve these magnificent creatures for future generations.

 How You Can Help Raptors

 - Dispose of trash in appropriate receptacles and pick up trash around roadways.
 Raptors are attracted to the small mammals which eat the morsels of food left on litter.
-Removing litter along roadways reduces the chance of raptors colliding with vehicles.
+Removing litter along roadways reduces the chance of raptors colliding with vehicles while hunting.

-- When hunting and fishing, switch to lead-free fishing gear and lead-free shot.
+- When hunting and fishing, switch to lead-free sinkers and ammunition, and bury gut piles.
 Only a tiny amount of lead can cause fatal poisoning in raptors.
-Raptors can consume lead from scavenging on carrion or gut piles, or from eating birds that have accidently ingested lead.
-Burying gut piles can also be beneficial.
+Raptors can consume lead from scavenging on carrion, or from eating birds or fish that have accidently ingested lead.
+Lead is highly toxic to humans too!

-- Watch raptors responsibly.
-Many people enjoy watching raptors, but it is important to enjoy them without disturbing them.
+- Observe and photograph raptors responsibly and ethically.
+Many people enjoy watching and photographing raptors, but it is important to enjoy them without disturbing them.
 Disturbance can cause a thin bird to waste valuable energy, cause an adult to leave vulnerable eggs or young unattended, or cause stress leading to nest abandonment.
 Maintain adequate distance to prevent displacing a bird or disturbing their habitat.
 Protect the habitat around nesting or roosting sites.
 Do not bait or use call recordings to draw in birds!

 - Support local wildlife rehabilitation centers and the comprehensive work they do!